| |

 Chin-chung Lin, PhD, Vice President, Drug Development

-Hepatitis C is an inflammatory liver disease, caused
+Hepatitis C -Hepatitis C is an inflammatory liver disease, caused

 by the infection of the hepatitis C virus.
 Globally,